 Hey Todd, I’d like to get your opinion on two diamonds, which honestly I located using the search engine feature provided on the web site of one of your competitors.
 I’ll be happy to use your referral link in exchange for a bit of advice; especially since it seems that your competitor is not willing to discuss anything further without charging me for their advice!
 Which leads me to wonder: “Why do you provide diamond buying advice for free?
 Just trying to figure out how this whole affiliate thing works.
 The two diamonds that I’m considering are this 1.40 carat, G-color, SI-1 clarity, round from Enchanted Diamonds, and this 1.44 carat, H-color, SI-1 clarity, round from Enchanted Diamonds.

 Please feel free to respond by blog post, and make any additional recommendations if you see anything better out there.
 I’m in the early research phase of buying a diamond engagement ring, looking for something in the range of 8-10k, that provides a good balance of carat weight, color, and clarity.
-Based upon everything that I’ve read, diamond cut quality should be my primary focus.
+Based on everything that I’ve read, diamond cut quality should be my primary focus.
 Would you agree?

-The term diamond cut quality seems to be loosely bantered about all over the internet, however nobody else really seems to focus on it but me… They merely toss the words around, perhaps hoping that by repeating the words:
+The term diamond cut quality seems to be loosely bantered about all over the internet, however, nobody else really seems to focus on it but me… They merely toss the words around, perhaps hoping that by repeating the words:

 Over and over again, apparently hoping that people will automatically assume that they know what they are talking about if they just repeat the phrase often enough; or perhaps that the diamond buying advice that they provide will actually help people find a diamond that exhibits a high level of diamond cut quality purely by osmosis; unfortunately in many cases I believe that this assumption is flat out, simply WRONG, because a lot of the people providing diamond buying advice online, don’t actually know that much about diamonds.